petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 If you determine that a build is failing due to Isolated Image Builds, ensure that:

-- No [Azure policy](/azure/governance/policy/overview) is blocking the deployment of resources mentioned in the [Prerequisites section](./image-builder-troubleshoot.md#prerequisites), specifically Azure Container Instances.
+- No [Azure policy](/azure/governance/policy/overview) is blocking the deployment of resources mentioned in the [Prerequisites](#prerequisites) section of this article (specifically, Azure Container Instances).
 - Your subscription has sufficient quota for Azure Container Instances to support all your concurrent image builds.
-For more information, see the [Subscription exceeded the Azure Container Instances quota](#subscription-exceeded-the-azure-container-instances-quota) section in this article.
+For more information, see the [Subscription exceeded the Azure Container Instances quota](#subscription-exceeded-the-azure-container-instances-quota) section of this article.

 VM Image Builder is currently in the process of deploying Isolated Image Builds.
 Specific image templates are not tied to Isolated Image Builds, and the same image template might or might not use Isolated Image Builds during different builds.